+>Huh?
 Am I mistaken but isn't spending too long in the presence of a youkai would turn a human into one?

+>A weird human who takes to animals and Oni rather than other humans?
 Man talking to animals would be cool, especially if they're mythological creatures.
 I agree with you that asceticism at a young age could produce a strange individual, but considering Kasen's views lean more toward humanity than youkai, I assume a ward wouldn't be predisposed to Oni based on her species alone.
 Would a ward even figure out she is an oni?
 Makes me wonder what regular human interaction the ward would get: maybe trips to the village, visits to the shrine, or lessons at the school house.

 Though, when I was thinking about this idea, I was looking into the story of Kintarō and kind of wondering if 2hus would produce folk-hero types.
 But, overall, my gut feeling is that it's a question of nurture vs. nature on what disposition a ward would end up with under any 2hu.